<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=118459&amp;fmt=gif">

 What if the early retiree has access to an HRA?

 The IRS has ruled that those with HRA access are not eligible for a Premium Tax Credit (whether they use it or not).
 But all is not lost.
-If an early retiree learns that they qualify for a premium tax credit, and the credit is more than their HRA balance, it makes sense to use the credit instead of the HRA… and they can.
-Here’s how: retirees can choose to temporarily suspend their HRA account, leaving them eligible to use and receive a premium tax credit for that calendar year.
+If an early retiree learns that they qualify for a premium tax credit, and the credit is more than their HRA balance, it makes sense to use the credit instead of the HRA.
+Retirees can choose to temporarily suspend their HRA account, leaving them eligible to use and receive a premium tax credit for that calendar year.
 The retiree’s financial representative can assist them with the paperwork needed to suspend the account.

-For more information on providing early retiree alternatives to the group plan, download our brochure.
+For more information on providing early retiree alternatives to the group plan, contact your NIS Representative.

 National Insurance Services is not a law firm and no opinion, suggestion, or recommendation of the firm or its employees shall constitute legal advice.
 Readers are advised to consult with their own attorney for a determination of their legal rights, responsibilities and liabilities, including the interpretation of any statute or regulation, or its application to the readers’ business activities.